 Player Dossier Excerpt

-The team created dossiers on each player to ensure that information from one day’s session guiding a player was logged and available for the next guide to interact with them.
+The team kept dossiers on each player to ensure that information from one day’s session guiding a player was logged and available for the next guide to interact with them.
 Dossiers were developed over the beta month and continually updated for most efficient use.
 These were logged both online and printed for easy access as a paper copy for perusal during active guiding.
 These dossiers also helped to act as a physical tracker – the binders they were housed in moved from one storage spot in the room to another when a player texted in, another while they were out on a quest, and a final spot after they completed a day.
 This gave an easy physical way to track where players had progressed at the end of the day.

 This dossier shows an anonymized player to give examples of the kinds of data collected.
 The first page was displayed as a cover to the dossier binder for quick access to macro-level game notes (mission, major past experiences that were recurring themes, anything that the player commented about cards they wanted to draw, etc).
 Page 2 was placed on the back cover and includes important but less urgent info than page 1.
 Page three shows a card in the game where players defined activities that helped calm intense feelings, a useful thing to keep on hand.
 The following pages give a sense of the kinds of notes tracked in daily interactions for subsequent guides.

 Note that players never saw these documents; they were only internal to the team for tracking purposes.
 Additionally, this dossier was a place that also developed internal protocols for recording in.
-We learned that the less “judgement” we made of the player and the more of their own words we could directly share with the next guide, the less we gave a distorted view of them.
+We learned that the less “judgment” we made of the player and the more of their own words we could directly share with the next guide, the less we gave a distorted view of them.

 Sample Sticky Note

 Because the information in the dossiers was so extensive, it felt useful to have a secondary system that gave a quick snapshot of a player within a few seconds.
 Because of the volume of attention required once a player and guide start talking, this sticky note system gave “need to know” communications when the full read of a previous day’s dossier was not functionally possible.
-Here you’ll see the generic form we used to capture the absolute important data.
+Here you’ll see the generic form we used to capture the most important data.
 Note these sticky notes were placed inside on the front page of the dossier binders.

 “Day” Script Sample